-Translated from Italian, tiramisu comes from the phrase tirami su ‘pick me up.’
-It’s also known as a Tuscan Trifle as legend has it created in Sienna in the 17th century for a visit from the Grand Duke of Tuscany.
+Translated from Italian, tiramisu comes from the phrase tirami su meaning ‘pick me up.’
+It’s also known as a Tuscan Trifle as legend has that it was created in Sienna in the 17th century for a visit from the Grand Duke of Tuscany.

 Tiramisu is a rich, layered dish that classically contains hard ladyfingers or Savoardi, mascarpone cheese, espresso, eggs, sugar, Marsala wine, rum and cocoa powder.
 Of course, there are numerous variations.